2003–04 Detroit Pistons season

-The 2003–04 NBA season was the 63rd season for the Pistons, the 56th in the National Basketball Association, and the 47th in the Detroit area.
+The 2003–04 Detroit Pistons season was the 63rd season for the Pistons, the 56th in the National Basketball Association, and the 47th in the Detroit area.
 Despite a solid year the previous season, the Pistons received the second overall pick in the 2003 NBA draft, which they obtained from the Memphis Grizzlies.
-They selected Darko Miličić as their top pick, but only used him as a reserve as he played limited minutes off the bench; he would later be regarded as one of the most suboptimal picks in the history of the NBA draft.
+They selected Darko Miličić as their top pick but only used him as a reserve, as he played limited minutes off the bench; he would later be regarded as one of the most suboptimal picks in the history of the NBA draft.
 After their first trip to the Conference Finals since 1991, the Pistons hired Larry Brown as head coach.
-Under Brown, the Pistons were once again a tough defensive team as they went on a 13-game winning streak between December and January.
-However, after a solid 33–16 start, they struggled in February losing six straight games.
+Under Brown, the Pistons were once again a tough defensive team, as they went on a 13-game winning streak between December and January.
+However, after a solid 33–16 start, they struggled in February, losing six straight games.
 At midseason, the team acquired All-Star forward Rasheed Wallace from the Atlanta Hawks after playing just one game for them.
-With the addition of Wallace, the Pistons won 16 of their final 19 games finishing second in the Central Division with a 54–28 record.
+With the addition of Wallace, the Pistons won 16 of their final 19 games, finishing second in the Central Division with a 54–28 record.
 Ben Wallace was selected for the 2004 NBA All-Star Game.
 The Pistons went on to win the NBA Championship for the third time in franchise history, with Miličić being the youngest player to win said championship.